nompiloMalinga/alx-system_engineering-devops/0x00-shell_basics/README.md

-rmdir /tmp/my_first_directory - script Deletes the directory my_first_directory that is in the /tmp directory. cd - changes the working directory to the previous one List all files in the current directory, including hidden files, in long format ls -la

- Change to the parent directory of the working directory and list all files there cd .. ls -la
+rmdir /tmp/my_first_directory - script Deletes the directory my_first_directory that is in the /tmp directory. cd - changes the working directory to the previous one List all files in the current directory, including hidden files, in long format ls -la . .. /boot : lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.

- Change to the /boot directory and list all files there cd /boot ls -la